cs4241-22a/a2-shortstack/README.md

 ## WPI Todo List
 You can add and delete tasks that you want / need to do.
 You can input a due date, so that you have a countdown to better your time management.

-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.

 ## Technical Achievements
 - **single-page-application**:
 Using a combination of server side and local js script, I achieved to basically build a single page application, because all the data is directly visualised at the user side.